open-contracting/deploy/docs/how-to/maintain.rst

 .. code-block:: bash

-   salt-ssh '*' cmd.run 'find /var/mail -type f ! -size 0'
+   salt-ssh '*' cmd.run 'find /var/mail -type f -not -size 0'

 Connect to a server, for example: